kkinnebrew/clementine/README.md

 OrangeUI is a javascript framework for building dynamic, interactive web applications in the browser.

 Many of the features of OrangeUI are stable, however the framework is still in active development and things are bound to change.
-Try it out on a project and make suggestions or report bugs [here].
+Try it out on a project and contribute or report bugs [here].

 ## Why choose OrangeUI?

 OrangeUI is a rapid development javascript framework for soundly built web applications.
-It is meant as a tool to rapidly develop web based applications, giving the developer a pattern for organizing individual views and decoupling their interaction logic.
-It provides a base set of modules handling HTML5 features in its Commons package, classes for interacting with webservices, and an Model-ViewController-View like structure to create more complex UI controls.
+It is meant as a tool to develop highly interactive, maintainable applications in the browser, giving the developer a pattern for organizing their interaction logic, views, and styles into a library of modular, decoupled components.
 OrangeUI provides the following:

 - Object-oriented javascript objects
 - Event mixin for objects